Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

-# Configure the Requisition Skill on Oracle Digital Assistant
+# Configure HCM instance.

+## Update

 ## **Introduction**

-- This lab will guide you through the steps to configure the Requisition Skill on Oracle Digital Assistant.
+- This lab will guide you through the steps to configure the API Gateway URL.

 Estimated Time: 10 minutes